twitter-archive/gizzard/README.markdown

 ## What is a sharding framework?

 Twitter has built several custom distributed data-stores.
-Many of these solutions have a lot in common, prompting us to extract the commonalities so that they were more easily maintainable and reusable in the future.
+Many of these solutions have a lot in common, prompting us to extract the commonalities so that they would be more easily maintainable and reusable.
 Thus, we have extracted Gizzard, a Scala framework that makes it easy to create custom fault-tolerant, distributed databases.

 Gizzard is a *framework* in that it offers a basic template for solving a certain class of problem.
 This template is not perfect for everyone's needs but is useful for a wide variety of data storage problems.
 At a high level, Gizzard is a middleware networking service that manages partitioning data across arbitrary backend datastores (e.g., SQL databases, Lucene, etc.).
 The partitioning rules are stored in a forwarding table that maps key ranges to partitions.
 Each partition manages its own replication through a declarative replication tree.
 Gizzard supports "migrations" (for example, elastically adding machines to the cluster) and gracefully handles failures.
 The system is made *eventually consistent* by requiring that all write-operations are idempotent and as operations fail (because of, e.g., a network partition) they are retried at a later time.